Tony Dodd - South West

 He certainly did not think he would still be serving as a volunteer firefighter 50 years later.
 “There is an immense satisfaction that can be gained from helping out people and the community,” says Tony.
 “Added to this is the comradery that develops within brigades between members and the friendship and fun that occurs.
 Attending large protracted incidents adds to this and enhances the comradery and the sense of achievement.”

 Tony has many highlights but the outstanding ones would be the many trips made to the firefighting competitions, Western Australia’s State Championships and to the Victorian Championships.

 “All these trips have been fantastic and you meet and make friends with many different people from other brigades,” says Tony.

-Still an active firefighter for Mandurah VFRS and, for close to a decade, Tony has been a member of the Volunteer Fire and Rescue Services Association Executive Committee as a South West Zone Representative.
+Still an active firefighter for Mandurah VFRS and, for over a decade, Tony has been a member of the Volunteer Fire and Rescue Services Association Executive Committee as a South West Zone Representative.
 He nominated to join the Executive because he believed that, “With my experience across a number of brigades and zones and my knowledge, both operationally and in the firefighting competitions, I felt I could contribute to the enhancement of volunteer brigades and work to improve things operationally for them,” says Tony.
 Another contributing factor was that just prior to being elected he was appointed as Chairman of the Association’s Judges and Rules Committee.
 “This is a position that was easier to perform as an Executive Member,” Tony explains.